COVID-19 VACCINE **UPDATE JUNE 2021**

 Our vaccination programme is now well underway, and we are contacting patients by phone or letter.
 As instructed, we are following Scottish Government advice regarding priority groups.
 Please note there have been changes to the target dates for these groups so we are having to adjust clinics in line with this.
 Please be patient as we have to adhere to the Scottish Government programme, and it is also dependent on stock levels currently which are out with the practice's control.

-We are currently vaccinating patients 50-54.
-Any patients 50 and over, shielding or at risk that have still not attended for their first vaccine can call to book an appointment.
+We are currently vaccinating patients aged 18 and over.
+Any patients aged 18 and over, shielding or at risk that have still not attended for their first vaccine can call to book an appointment.

 The practice is contacting patients who are due their second dose prior to the 12-week deadline.
 If it is close to your 12-week deadline and you have not heard from us, please get in contact so we can check.